 Cape Town, Africa is described as "a bustling cultural melting pot that perfectly blends rich history, natural wonders, and modern attractions."
 A walk around the port testifies to the truth of this statement.
 It's easy to see why Cape Town is a destination for many, as it has everything one could want in the way of natural beauty, weather and coastal related activities.

 While our cruise director hasn't specifically announced their presence, we know from previous experience that this is extra security being brought on.
 One of the guys we especially liked from 2023 wore a patch over one eye (compliments of Afghanistan) and a t-shirt that read "We do bad things to bad people."
-I'm totally fine with that.
+I'm totally o.k. with that!

 While ship's personnel were busy taking care of their business, we took care of ours.
 We took ubers to both an ENT doctor for Ronnie and a podiatrist for me.
 I recently had an infection in my big toe (ingrown nail) which responded well to soaks and antibiotics.
 However, I didn’t want to be headed up the west coast of Africa with the threat of it reoccurring.
 Hopefully it has now been taken care of (conservatively) and will not give me a problem again before we return home.